MASTER OF SCIENCE IN CLINICAL MENTAL HEALTH COUNSELING

-This new graduate program, in Clinical Mental Health Counseling (CMHC), prepares you for a career as a licensed professional counselor.
-As a professional counselor, you can empower “diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals” (ACA task force 20/20).
+Be prepared for a career as a licensed professional counselor, where you are able to empower individuals, families, and groups to accomplish their mental health, wellness, education, and career goals.

-The CMHC program offers a robust curriculum, rich in practical and theoretical knowledge.
-You’ll engage in classroom learning and clinical training throughout this 2 ½ year program.
+You’ll engage in classroom learning rich in practical and theoretical knowledge, and clinical training.
 Plus, you have the opportunity to apply clinical skills in practice under close supervision by licensed faculty supervisors.